 The Ng Tung Chai Waterfalls Hike is possibly the most unique and rewarding hike in Hong Kong.
 What’s interesting to note here is that Ng Tung Chai Waterfalls is a series of four stunning waterfalls (Bottom Fall, Middle Fall, Main Fall, and Scatter Fall), each more beautiful than the last.
 These waterfalls are located at the base of Tai Mo Shan can only be described as a hidden gem in the city!

 With four waterfalls, it should come as no surprise that this hike is extremely popular in the summer.
-Swimming in the pools under each waterfall offers a great way to cool off after a grueling climb.
-And even if you don’t want to get wet, I’m sure you’ll be enamoured by the raw beauty of these warerfalls.
+Swimming in the pools under each waterfall offers a great way to cool off after a gruelling climb.
+And even if you don’t want to get wet, I’m sure you’ll be enamoured by the raw beauty of these waterfalls.
 So, let me share with you all the information you need before you head off for this hike.

 Map & Elevation Profile

-Take a look at the map and elevation profile of the Ng Tung Chai Waterfalls hike to get an idea of what to expect.
+Take a look at the map and elevation profile of the Ng Tung Chai Waterfalls Hike to get an idea of what to expect.
 My fitness tracker went a little crazy and doubled the distance of the hike.
 Please ignore it.

 Unfortunately, Google Maps does not show the loop that covers all the four waterfalls.
 But if you follow my instructions, you should find the trail easy to navigate.

 - Insect repellent.

 - Water (at least 1 litre).

 - A towel and swimming attire in case you decide to jump into the pools.

 And here’s a quick video of the hike and waterfalls.

 Subscribe to my YouTube channel

 The Ng Tung Chai Waterfalls hike starts from Ng Tung Chai village on Lam Kam Road.
 This is the main road that connects Tai Wo to Kam Sheung in the New Territories.
 Depending on which of the two MTR stations is closer, you can approach the starting point either from Tai Wo or Kam Sheung.